Demons (Dostoevsky novel): Part III

-Despite the disaster of the reading, the ball goes ahead that evening, with Julia Mikhaylovna and Andrey Antonovich in attendance.
-Many of the respectable public have chosen not to attend but there is an increased number of dubious types, who make straight for the drinking area.
-Hardly anyone is dancing, most are standing around waiting for something to happen and casting curious glances at the Von Lembkes.
-A 'literary quadrille' has been especially choreographed for the occasion, but it is vulgar and stupid and merely bemuses the onlookers.
+Despite the failure of the reading, the ball takes place that evening, attended by Julia Mikhaylovna and Andrey Antonovich.
+Many members of respectable society choose not to attend, while the number of less reputable guests increases, with many heading directly to the drinking area.
+Few guests dance; most stand around waiting for something to happen and observing the Von Lembkes with curiosity.
+A “literary quadrille” has been specially choreographed for the occasion, but its execution is regarded as vulgar and foolish, leaving the spectators more bemused than entertained.

 Shocked by some of the antics in the quadrille and the degenerating atmosphere in the hall, Andrey Antonovich lapses back into his authoritarian persona and a frightened Julia Mikhaylovna is forced to apologise for him.
 Someone shouts "Fire!" and the news quickly spreads that a large fire is raging in part of the town.
 There is a stampede for the exits, but Andrey Antonovich screams that all must be searched, and when his distressed wife calls out his name he orders her arrest.
 Julia Mikhaylovna faints.
 She is carried to safety.

 Andrey Antonovich insists on going to the fire.
 At the fire he is knocked unconscious by a falling beam, and although he later recovers consciousness, he does not recover his sanity, and his career as governor comes to an end.
 The fire rages all night, but by morning it has dwindled and rain is falling.
 News begins to spread of a strange and terrible murder: a certain Captain, his sister and their serving maid have been found stabbed to death in their partially burned down house on the edge of town.

 Stavrogin and Liza have spent the night together and they wake to the dying glow of the fire.
 Liza is ready to leave him, convinced that her life is over.
 Pyotr Stepanovich arrives to impart the news of the Lebyadkins' murder.
 He says the murderer was Fedka the Convict, denies any involvement himself, and assures Stavrogin that legally (and of course morally) he too is in the clear.
 When Liza demands the truth from Stavrogin, he replies that he was against the murder but knew it was going to happen and didn't stop the murderers.
 Liza rushes off in a frenzy, determined to get to the place of the murders to see the bodies.